Edge of Tomorrow: Development and writing

 Six months before filming started, Liman discarded two-thirds of Harper's original script.
 Jez Butterworth and John-Henry Butterworth were hired to rewrite the script.
-Screenwriter Simon Kinberg took over from the Butterworths, and eight weeks before the start of filming, he was replaced by Christopher McQuarrie.
+Screenwriter Simon Kinberg took over from the Butterworths, and eight weeks before the start of filming, Kinberg was replaced by Christopher McQuarrie.
 McQuarrie was introduced to the project while directing Cruise in Jack Reacher.
 While reading the earlier script McQuarrie "understood very clearly what the premise of the story was and what they were looking for in terms of characters".
 Even if the previous scripts were darker, Cruise stressed the importance of the story's humor to McQuarrie.
 The actor compared Cage's violent demises to Wile E. Coyote and the Road Runner, declaring, "It's fun coming up with new ways to kill yourself."

 The screenplay did not yet have a satisfactory ending, and, despite the producers and studio executives worried about starting filming without a set conclusion, Liman opted to finish the script during principal photography.
 McQuarrie at one point suggested adding a twist involving the Mimics figuring out Cage's attack on Paris and resetting time during his strike, but discarded it as "you were so exhausted by the time you got to that point."
 Eventually, McQuarrie considered that focusing on the comedic aspects meant "it needed to end in a way that wasn't harsh", and thus opted to end the plot where it started, on the helicopter bringing Cage to London, fulfilling the notion that "comedies generally have to go back to the way things were".

 Filming

-Production began at Leavesden Studios near London, which Warner Brothers had purchased as a permanent studio site.
+Production began at Warner Bros.
+Studios Leavesden near London, which Warner Brothers had purchased as a permanent studio site.
 WB had been renting space there for its production of the Harry Potter films, but had been leaving the sets up permanently for nearly a decade and eventually chose to make the site semi-permanent.
 The parts with Tom Cruise in the opening scene were filmed in Liman's editing room, with the actor doing his own make-up and hair, leading the director to say it "may be the most independent thing I've ever done."
-Though Liman intended to film the beach battle on location, the studio instead had a beach set built at the studio site.
+Though Liman intended to film the beach battle on-location, the studio instead ended up building a beach set at the studio site.
 The set was surrounded by chroma key green screens, which the visual effects artists later used to extend the beach with plates shot at Saunton Sands in North Devon.
 It was intended for the battle scenes to be reminiscent of coastal battles during World War II such as the Invasion of Normandy and the Battle of Dunkirk.